FilipeFL/FilipeFL/README.md

 ### Hi there👋

-- 🎮 I’m currently working on a game for my undergraduate course
+- 🎮 I’m currently working on a game that started in my undergraduate course
 - 🖥️ I’m currently learning shader code and C# in Unity
 - 😄 Pronouns: he/him